-Area of Needs Significant Shows Meets/Exceeds Professional Level Comments Interest Work (D) Potential (C) Expectations (B) Program (A+) Purposeful Program seems Program Program Program without purpose clearly suggested or provoked and related to mission supported implied future inspired future of organization or mission of thought or action related to individual organization action be taken purpose and or individual mission Organized Did not provide Intro and/or Intro/body/concl Intro included intro or conclusion usion clearly statement of conclusion: week or provided but theme, body and wandered from missing, lacking transition clear transitions; main idea stayed on and/or didn't conclusion theme restate theme included restatement of theme Enjoyable Did not address Found ways Included hands- Actively engaged multiple senses, to on activity or audience in a utilized only one incorporate other technique variety of

-interpretive more than to involve the interpretive

-technique one sense, audience; clearly techniques with
+Area of Needs Significant Shows Meets/Exceeds Professional Level Comments Interest Work (D) Potential (C) Expectations (B) Program (A+) Purposeful Program seems Program Program Program without purpose clearly suggested or provoked and related to mission supported implied future inspired future of organization or mission of thought or action related to individual organization action be taken purpose and or individual mission Organized Did not provide Intro and/or Intro/body/concl Intro included intro or conclusion usion clearly statement of conclusion: week or provided but theme, body and wandered from missing, lacking transition clear transitions; main idea stayed on and/or didn't conclusion theme restate theme included restatement of theme Enjoyable Did not address Found ways Included hands- Actively engaged multiple senses, to on activity or audience in a utilized only one incorporate other technique variety of interpretive more than to involve the interpretive technique one sense, audience; clearly techniques with used at least engaged some position audience two audience reaction interpretive members techniques

+Thematic Had no Theme was Used more than Asked questions

+discernable theme apparent but one relevant and clarified

+vague or example that material to make

+weak appeared to it more relevant

+engage the as needed:

+audience included at least

+one universal

+concept

+Relevant Did not engage Attempted to Used more than Ask questions

+the audience in engage one relevant and clarified

+any meaningful audience with example that material to make

+way at least one appears to it more relevant

+relevant engage the as needed;

-used at least engaged some position audience
+example audience included at least

-two audience reaction

-interpretive members

-techniques

-Thematic Had no discernable theme Theme was apparent but vague or weak Used more than one relevant example that appeared to engage the audience Asked questions and clarified material to make it more relevant as needed: included at least one universal concept Relevant Did not engage the audience in any meaningful way Attempted to engage audience with at least one relevant example Used more than one relevant example that appears to engage the audience Ask questions and clarified material to make it more relevant as needed; included at least one universal concept
+one universal

+concept

-1
+T T 1

 Presenter Completely Maintained Spoke with Fully engaged

 disengage from eye contact enthusiasm in a with audience,

 audience; no eye and was friendly, aware of

 contact, smile, clearly heard interesting way. audience

 voice command, by audience, Good eye reactions and

 poor body fair body contact and responded

 language language volume, smiled, appropriately.

 good body Strong, confident

 language delivery of

 presentation

 Overall Unmotivated or Shows Clearly Excellent

 Impression unable to grasp potential for understands the demonstration of

 and present improvement concepts of concepts

 material with more interpretation, presented.

 practice good Excellent

 presentation presentation

 skills skills.

+Demonstrates

-Demonstrates creativity.
+creativity.